-- The Contractor shall ensure that all subcontractors receive training on the DMC-ODS requirements, at least annually.
+- i.
+The Contractor shall ensure that all subcontractors receive training on the DMC-ODS requirements, at least annually.
 The Contractor shall report compliance with this section to DHCS annually as part of the DHCS County Monitoring process. - ii.
 The Contractor shall require subcontractors to be trained in the ASAM Criteria prior to providing services. - a.
-The Contractor shall ensure that, at minimum, providers and staff conducting assessments are required to complete the two e-Training modules entitled "ASAM Multidimensional Assessment" and "From Assessment to Service Planning and Level of b.
-The Contractor shall ensure that all residential service providers meet the established ASAM criteria for each level of residential care they provide and receive an ASAM Designation prior to providing DMC-ODS services.
+The Contractor shall ensure that, at minimum, providers and staff conducting assessments are required to complete the two e-Training modules entitled "ASAM Multidimensional Assessment" and "From Assessment to Service Planning and Level of Care".
+A third module entitled, "Introduction to The ASAM Criteria" is recommended for all county and provider staff participating in the Waiver.
+With assistance from the state, counties will facilitate ASAM provider trainings. - The Contractor shall ensure that all residential service providers meet the established ASAM criteria for each level of residential care they provide and receive an ASAM Designation prior to providing DMC-ODS services.